isaacd9/jepsen/docker/README.md

 Dockerized Jepsen
 =================

+## Prerequisites
+- Perl
+- OpenSSH client (to generate an ssh key to login to the container)

+## Usage
 This docker image attempts to simplify the setup required by Jepsen.
 It is intended to be used by a CI tool or anyone with docker who wants to try jepsen themselves.